digitaldreamer/fivesquare/README.rst

 TESTS
 =====

-Nose is used for tests.
+Nose and unittest are used for tests.
 Some of the tests depend on the database to be initialized through the ``load_db`` script.
 See the SETUP section for details.

 ::